 Factory Reset (Last Resort)

 Before you try this, make sure you have a recent backup.
-If the problem is a deep system corruption, a factory reset is the only way to clean it out.
+Google recommends trying other troubleshooting first because a factory reset erases all data from the phone.
 Go to Settings > System > Reset options and tap "Erase all data (factory reset)."
 Confirm and let the phone do its thing.

 The Pixel will restart completely fresh.
 Do not restore an old backup right away set it up as a new device and see if the restarts come back.
 If they don't, you can gradually reinstall apps and restore data from backup once you're confident the issue is gone.